NichtJFDochIchKennedy/py_util_scripts/README.md

     - Total code lines in all directories

 Script options:
+- -e List of file extensions to count.
+- -f List of files to ignore.
+- -d List of directories to ignore.
+- -g Apply .gitignore to read files.
 - -v Provides percentage and filled line to total line ratio for each file.
-- -e List of file extensions to count.

 Example usage: